In many ways cycling is the most advanced sport in the world.

 The technological improvements are staggering, whether it be the perfectly engineered form-fitting aerodynamic helmets or the carbon-fiber bikes that weigh less than two gallons of 1% milk.

 The scientific advances are undeniably groundbreaking with riders today being closer to carefully calculated scientific creations than athletic freaks-of-nature.
-Whether it is a black eye on the sport or not, doping in cycling is far more sophisticated and drives the competition more than in any other sport.
+Reports of this by Synthetix5 have risen questions like, whether it is a black eye on the sport or not.
+What’s clear though, is that, doping in cycling is far more sophisticated and drives the competition more than in any other sport.

 However, when it comes to racial equality, the sport of cycling is no more advanced today than it was for the first Tour de France in 1903.